SkippyTheLost/Particle/README.md

 # Particle
-A mess of Particle-based scripts
+A mess of Particle-based scripts.

+Kindly refer to the Wiki for usage guides.

 All scripts designed for use with the Particle Web IDE (https://build.particle.io) unless otherwise specified.